 Each session consists of 8 lessons.
-These sessions are Monday through Thursday for two weeks (with the exception of Memorial Day week).
+The first two session of the year are twice per week for four weeks, with lessons on Monday/Wednesday or Tuesday/Thursday.
+The remaining sessions are Monday through Thursday for two weeks.
 We recommend two 2-week sessions in a row.
 Additional sessions may be suggested for students who are still progressing.
 After taking a break, we recommend that students enroll in once-a-week maintenance lessons during the fall months so that they do not digress from year to year.

 What should I bring to swim class?